 What We Like

-- Flash Face SS21 technology for consistent ball speed across the face
+- AI-designed face optimized for ball speed across the entire hitting area

-- High launch angle for increased carry and height on drives
+- High launch angle ideal for slower swing speeds

 What Could Be Better

-FS2S titanium and Cyclone Aero shaping reduce drag and boost clubhead speed without requiring swing changes.
-TSC Triaxial Carbon in the crown shaves six grams from the top of the head, allowing engineers to place that weight lower and further back to improve MOI.
-Two interchangeable sole weights let you bias the flight toward a draw or fade, which is useful for beginners who want to correct a recurring miss.
+The triaxial carbon crown shaves significant weight from the top of the head, allowing engineers to place that mass lower and further back to improve launch angle and MOI simultaneously.
+The adjustable perimeter weighting system lets you shift the CG toward a draw or fade, which is useful for golfers who want to correct a recurring miss without changing their swing.
 Looking for more options in this category?
 See our picks for the best drivers for beginners.

 Who it's for: Beginners, high handicappers, and seniors who regularly miss the center of the face and need a driver that protects them from big misses.
 For more picks in this category, see our guide to the best drivers for seniors.